oskariorg/oskari-documentation/2 Application environment/00020-Frontend.md

 ## Frontend

-The user interface is a Javascript-based single-page app built by selecting a series of bundles that provide functionalities/capabilities for an application.
+The user interface is a Javascript-based single-page app.
+The UI is built by selecting a series of bundles that provide functionalities/capabilities for an application.
+You can mix and match the bundles or create new ones to customize the application for your needs.

+ Bundles are used as uniform containers to ship and share new functionality to the application setups.
+Additions to an existing functionality are implemented as plugins shipped within the bundles.

 A bundle can work "as is" for providing its functionality and/or it can provide a documented API that can be used to interact with the functionality programmatically.
 The API also helps implementing a customized drop-in replacements for functionalities when required.
-You can mix and match the bundles or create new ones to customize the application for your needs.

-Oskari UI is implemented as a collection of reusable bundles.
-Bundles are used as uniform containers to ship and share new functionality to the application setups.
-Additions to existing functionality are implemented as Plugins shipped within the bundles.

 ### Frontend architecture